Rho Kinase (ROCK) Inhibitor in Tauopathies - 1

 - University of California Weill Institute for Neurosciences

 - Peter Ljubenkov, MD

-Assistant Professor, Neurology.
-Authored (or co-authored) 26 research publications.
+Assistant Professor, Neurology, School of Medicine.
+Authored (or co-authored) 29 research publications

 - Start Date